Raymond Dressler, Construction Sub-Code Official;

 Certification of Occupancy

-The Township of Mahwah does not require a Certificate of Occupancy for a resale or tenant rental.
+The Township of Mahwah does not require a Certificate of Occupancy (Application for CO) for a resale or tenant rental.
 However, the State of New Jersey requires by Section N.J.
 A.C.
 5:70-2.3 of the New Jersey State Uniform Fire Safety Act a Smoke Detector Certification.
-This certification requires smoke detectors on every level, carbon monoxide detectors outside all bedrooms and a 2A:10B:C fire extinguisher. ( See Fire Prevention Bureau for Fire Code compliance)
+This certification requires smoke detectors on every level, carbon monoxide detectors outside all bedrooms and a 2A:10B:C fire extinguisher.
+(See Fire Prevention Bureau for Fire Code compliance)

 This application must be filled out at the Building Department in the Municipal building at 475 Corporate Drive, Mahwah, N.J.
 07430.
 The fee is $80.00; an appointment for the inspection will be scheduled at that time.
 Inspections are between 7:30am to 9:00 am Monday thru Friday.